CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 ## Install Application Servers and Load Balancer Server

-### Install Cortex HA Infrastructure and Services

-1. Choose one of the Application servers, to be used for installation, and copy the following artifacts to a folder on it (the version numbers may differ).
-By default the scripts use C:\Install as the location, so use this if you want to minimise changes:
+1. Choose one of the Application servers to be used for installation, and copy the following artefacts to a folder on it (the version numbers may differ):
-   * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Block Packages.zip
+   * Cortex Evolution - Innovation 2022.5 - Block Packages.zip
-   * Cortex Evolution - Innovation 2022-RC.2022.1.4 - HA Services.zip
+   * Cortex Evolution - Innovation 2022.5 - HA Services.zip
-   * Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts.zip
+   * Cortex Evolution - Innovation 2022.5 - Installation Scripts.zip

-1. Extract the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts.zip" zip file to a folder with the same name.
+1. Extract the `Cortex Evolution - Innovation 2022.5 - Installation Scripts.zip` file to a folder with the same name.
-1. If Windows Defender is running on the application servers follow these steps, otherwise ensure that the Service Fabric exclusions have been added to any antivirus software running on the application servers and continue to the next step.
+1. If Windows Defender is running on the Application Servers follow these steps, otherwise ensure that the Service Fabric exclusions have been added to any antivirus software running on the Application Servers and continue to the next step.
-    1. In the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts" folder, locate the file "Cortex.Innovation.Add.WindowsDefenderExclusions.ps1" and open it with a text editor.
+    1. In the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, locate the file `Cortex.Innovation.Add.WindowsDefenderExclusions.ps1` and open it with a text editor.
-    1. Configure the ApplicationServers variable to contain the computer names or IP addresses of the application servers.
+    1. Configure the `ApplicationServers` variable to contain the computer names or IP addresses of the application servers.
     1. Save and close the PowerShell file.
-    1. Run the "Cortex.Innovation.Add.WindowsDefenderExclusions.ps1" file as administrator using PowerShell.
+    1. Run the `Cortex.Innovation.Add.WindowsDefenderExclusions.ps1` file as administrator using PowerShell.
 1. To check all necessary ports are free, follow these steps.
-    1. In the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts" folder, locate the file "Cortex.Innovation.Test.PortUsage.ps1" and open it with a text editor.
+    1. In the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, locate the file `Cortex.Innovation.Test.PortUsage.ps1` and open it with a text editor.
-    1. Configure the ApplicationServers variable to contain the computer names or IP addresses of the application servers.
+    1. Configure the `ApplicationServers` variable to contain the computer names or IP addresses of the application servers.
     1. Save and close the PowerShell file.
-    1. Run the "Cortex.Innovation.Test.PortUsage.ps1" file as administrator using PowerShell.
+    1. Run the `Cortex.Innovation.Test.PortUsage.ps1` file as administrator using PowerShell.
-    1. If all ports are free, the script will report "All ports required by Cortex Innovation are free" for each application server.
+    1. If all ports are free, the script will report the following for each Application Server:

+        `All ports required by Cortex Innovation are free`

         If this is the case, continue to the next step.
 Otherwise, consult the messages returned by the script, [Advanced Configuration][] and [Port Requirements][] to change the necessary configuration to use different ports.
-1. In the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts" folder, locate the file "Cortex.Innovation.Install.ps1" and open it with a text editor.
+1. In the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder, locate the file `Cortex.Innovation.Install.ps1` and open it with a text editor.
 1. Configure the script according to the details given below:

     ```powershell